Who we are

 2) New antibiotic drugs by repurposing nucleoside analogues in combination with other known compounds.

-The Ultupharma ULT1, ULT2 and ULT3-programmes are currently evaluated as several antibiotics against multi-drug-resistant bacteria.
+The Ultupharma ULT1, ULT2, ULT3 and ULT4-programmes are currently evaluated as several antibiotics against multi-drug-resistant bacteria.

 Antibiotic resistance